 All internet connections and services were previously established via these olden wires.
 However, technological advancements have left companies scurrying to implement vectoring even in tandem pairs or stand-alone mods.
 Streaming companies are also using tons of fibres as their major backbone with added copper pairs.
 This ensures that last-mile connections are also established and the main one comes in the form of a hybrid network.

-Telecoms service providers and multimedia companies such as pulse8 Media are being hit with the double-edged sword since broadband streaming services are widely being used.
+Telecoms service providers and multimedia companies are being hit with the double-edged sword since broadband streaming services are widely being used.
 Companies are now faced with raising the bar for their customers, declining voice traffic revenues and even tough competition from cable operators.
-Some even offer high-definition TV as the perfect survival strategy.
+Some even offer high-definition TV and podcast studio as the perfect survival services.

 In the case of pair-bonding, there must be high-speed transmission from Ethernet packets.
 This is usually done with the assistance of physical layer transport and includes various DSL versions.
 Bonding fragments are stacked or layered in the arrangement of one overhead byte for every 64 bytes that are transmitted.